lucentroots/podgen-ai-podcast-generator/README.md

-# 🎙️ Podcast Creator Application
+# 🎙️ Podgen - AI Podcast generator

 A full-stack application that creates natural, conversational podcasts from Wikipedia articles, web searches, or uploaded content.
 Features Hinglish (Hindi-English) and Tamil-English conversations with natural interruptions and code-switching.